-We left Kandy not feeling like we were short changing it with our short time there.
+We left Kandy not feeling like we were short changing it with our limited time there.
 The only thing we would have added would have been to get out into a tea plantation, though if we’d been more planned it turned out we could have fit that in too.

 It was Sunday, and we were heading up to the ancient cities.
 Our hotel said the first bus to Polonnaruwa on Sunday didn’t go until 9am.
 We didn’t believe this but not wanting to take the chance of losing sleep for nothing we decided we’d be at the bus station for 8:30am.

 We whizzed there in a tuk tuk and had no problem finding the right bus.
 Ours was somewhere down the back of the station but Sri Lankans are really helpful and we were pointed the way.

 We loaded on and were early enough to get seats, this time next to each other and by the window.
 Emma soon scored some vadai (lentils, corn and spices deep fried in a palm sized ball) from a seller that got on.
 You get 4 for 100 rupees (NZ$1) and she’d discovered on the train they make a good breakfast.
 The bag was made from lined notepad paper.

 The journey was fun, we could see and feel and experience more of Sri Lankan life than from the train.
 Packed and with music blaring we beeped our way out of Kandy, through small settlements with narrow roads.
 Like all good developing country drivers, ours drove like his life depended on reaching his destination as soon as possible and he put his foot down the second he got some clear air, so we went hurtling down the mountain.